 There are two two golf courses in Ibiza both of which are located side-by-side at Golf Ibiza in Santa Eulària.
 Their 18-hole course, Golf del Ibiza is set in a rugged valley while their 9-hole course, Roca Llisa is flatter.

-Whether you’re near San Antonio (Ibiza Karting) or Santa Eulària (Go Karts) and you’ll be able to jump on the track and rev up those engines.
+Whether you’re near San Antonio (Ibiza Karting) or Santa Eulària (Go Karts) and you’ll be able to jump on a go kart track and rev up those engines.
 Both venues have night lights too with the San Antonio track staying open till 2 am during peak season.

 Bruises from paintball and airsoft are now a thing of the past with laser combat using the latest military technology to bring fun and safety back into the sport.
 There’s just one playable venue at the moment though and that’s at Ibiza Laser Combat in Santa Eulària des Riu.